ashtag94/Notes_taking_app/README.md

 This is first version of Notes taking API

 What the api does?
-- it simply is used to display notes.
+- It simply is used to display notes.
 Similar design can be used to display movie list, product list etc with images.

 Heroku Link = [Visit API on Heroku](https://lit-castle-97985.herokuapp.com/)